jim-ww/charshare/charshare-spec.md

 Notes:
 - Marked `verified` implicitly by having a valid signature/pubkey.
 - If a comment's `author` pubkey equals the character's `author` pubkey, the client shows an "author" badge.
+- Comments currently use a different storage scheme than tags/names (see GUN Implementation Details) — a single unsigned index blob per character rather than per-pointer signed keys, which is race-prone under concurrent writers.
+Known limitation, not yet unified with the generalized signed pointer index.

 ## Stack

-- **GUN** (https://gun.eco/docs) for data transmission/sync.
+- **GUN** (https://gun.eco/docs) for data transmission/sync, including GUN SEA for signing/auth.
-- **SvelteKit**, static adapter (`@sveltejs/adapter-static`) — outputs plain static files, so it stays deployable as CDN-only with no backend, while giving real component structure for stateful pieces (message-version swapper, tag autosuggest, chat bubble editor) that would get unwieldy in a directive-only approach.
+- **SvelteKit**, static adapter (`@sveltejs/adapter-static`) — outputs plain static files, so it stays deployable as CDN-only with no backend, while giving real component structure for stateful pieces (message-tree navigation, tag autosuggest, chat bubble editor) that would get unwieldy in a directive-only approach.
-- CSS/UI library: **undecided** — see below.

-### Open question: CSS / UI library

-Not yet settled.
-Tailwind + DaisyUI was the earlier leaning (DaisyUI is CSS-only, no JS bloat, fast to write, friendly for a backend-leaning dev), but now that Alpine is off the table in favor of Svelte, this deserves a fresh look:

-- Svelte's scoped `<style>` blocks and reactive class bindings already solve a lot of what Tailwind exists to solve (avoiding global CSS collisions, colocating styling with markup) — so the case for Tailwind is weaker here than it was under a plain-HTML/Alpine approach.
-- Tailwind's utility-class-in-markup style is a legitimate readability tradeoff — dense `class="flex items-center gap-2 rounded-lg border px-3 py-1.5 text-sm ..."` strings can be harder to scan than plain CSS, especially if that's not a style that clicks for you.
-- Options worth weighing: (1) Tailwind + DaisyUI anyway, for speed and prebuilt components; (2) plain scoped Svelte `<style>` per component, no utility framework, more verbose but easier to read at a glance; (3) a lighter component-focused CSS approach (e.g. open-props for design tokens + hand-written scoped styles) as a middle ground.
-- No strong technical blocker either way — this is a personal-fit/taste decision more than an architecture one.
-Worth just trying a couple of real components (e.g. the chat bubble list) in each style and seeing which is less friction before committing.
+- **Tailwind + DaisyUI** for styling — settled; DaisyUI's theme set (`DAISYUI_THEMES`) drives the theme selector.

 ## GUN Implementation Details

 ### Data Storage

-All user-created data is stored as directories under the app's own namespace, starting with `APP_ID` and a schema version.
+User-created data is stored under the app's own namespace (`APP_ID`/schema version, e.g. `charshare/v1`), inside each author's protected GUN user-space rather than a flat app-level path — writes are restricted to that pubkey's authenticated SEA session (`ownNode`/`authorNode` in `src/lib/gun/client.ts`).
 Example paths:

 ```
-/users/{pubkey}/profile
+~{pubkey}/charshare/v1/profile
+~{authorPubkey}/charshare/v1/characters/{uuid}          -> character document (id = "{authorPubkey}:{uuid}")
-/characters/{char_id}                      -> character document (see model above)
+~{authorPubkey}/charshare/v1/characters/{uuid}/comments -> unsigned comment-index blob (see Comment notes above)
-/characters/{char_id}/forks/{fork_id}: true -> unsigned index pointer, self-verified by checking forked_from
-/characters/{char_id}/comments/{comment_id} -> comment document
 ```

-### Tag indexing (many-to-many)
+### Tag and name indexing (many-to-many)

-Characters can carry many tags, and each tag can index many characters — GUN has no query engine, only graph traversal from known paths, so this needs a manually maintained index rather than a query.
-Direction to revisit:

-- Store the character once at `/characters/{id}` (full document).
-- Maintain lightweight pointer sets per tag: `/tags/{tagname}/index/{char_id}: true` — just the id, not a duplicated copy of the character.
-- Browsing by tag walks the tag's pointer set, then fetches each character doc by id.
-- The same pattern likely applies to other indexes: by author, by `verified`, by `published`.
+Implemented, not deferred: a generalized **signed pointer index** (`createSignedPointerIndex`, `src/lib/gun/signedIndex.ts`), used identically for tags (`gun/tags.ts`) and character-name search tokens (`gun/names.ts`).

+- Each pointer is its own signed document at its own graph key — `tags/{namespace}/{key}/{monthBucket}/{encodeURIComponent(charId)}` — not a shared read-modify-write JSON blob, avoiding races between concurrent publishers indexing under the same tag/token.
+- A pointer is locally self-verifying without fetching the character: its signature must verify against `authorPub`, and `authorPub` must match the author encoded in the character's own `id` (`"{author}:{uuid}"`) — so a pointer can't be forged for a character the signer doesn't own.
+- Time-bucketed by month; reads scan the last 24 months.
+Bounds read cost at the expense of very old entries aging out of discovery — acceptable since Browse is discovery, not an archive.
+- Every published character automatically gets a pseudo-tag `__network__` (`NETWORK_INDEX_TAG`), giving a global "browse everything" feed without a real tag.
+- Username claims (`gun/usernames.ts`) are a related but distinct pattern — one live claim per key, not a many-to-many pointer set.
-- Free-text search has no native GUN equivalent either — it'll end up being a client-side filter over some bounded working set (a synced index, not the full network).
-Exact indexing/query approach still to be designed in detail.
+- Free-text search beyond name/tag tokens has no native GUN equivalent and isn't otherwise implemented.

 ## Open / Deferred Items

 - Spam and abuse mitigation for an unmoderated, backend-less network (mass-published garbage characters/comments) — explicitly deferred for now.
-- Tag/author/verified/published GUN indexing scheme — deferred, to be designed once the data volume and query patterns are clearer.
-- Multi-identity support and private-key backup/export UX.
-- CSS/UI library choice (see above).
+- Fork discovery UI/index (`.../forks/{fork_id}` pointers, "remixes of this character") — forking itself works; discovering forks of a given character does not exist yet.
+- TavernAI-PNG (and other third-party format) import/export adapters — not implemented; only our own versioned JSON format is supported today.
+- Comment storage still uses a race-prone unsigned index blob rather than the signed pointer-index pattern used for tags/names — worth unifying eventually.
+- True multi-identity-active-at-once-in-one-session (as opposed to switching the single active local identity) is not implemented.